ophidian-lib/build/README.md

 This is the entire build configuration.
 You can do more complex things with it, but the basics are:

 1. You create the builder with the path of your plugin's main module (the one exporting the plugin class)
-2. You indicate whether you're using SASS, CSS, or neither.
-(For SASS, you'll `import` the .scss files in your code; for CSS you'll just put a styles.css in your repository root.)
+2. You indicate whether you're using Sass, CSS, or neither.
+(For Sass, you'll `import` .css or .scss files in your code; for CSS you'll just put a styles.css in your repository root.)
 3. You indicate whether you want builds to be copied to the correct directory under your `OBSIDIAN_TEST_VAULT` environment variable and hot-reloaded (if you have the hot-reload plugin installed in that vault)
 4. You tell it to build.